Gygamyt/OSINTool/README.md

     ```

 3.  **Configure your environment:**
-    Open the newly created `.env` file and provide your value for `GOOGLE_API_KEY`.
+    Open the newly created `.env` file and provide your value for `GOOGLE_API_KEY` and other keys for google integration.
 The other variables can be left as their default values for development.

 4.  **Launch the project:**
     Run the following command from the project's root directory: